coderefinery/TTT4HPC_parallel_workflows/content/parallelization/parallelize_using_workflow_manager.md

 What the command does:

 1. Snakemake infers from `workflow/Snakefile` that the required input files specified in rule "All" can be created using the rule "train_and_plot" in an embarassingly parallel manner.
-(Note that input files of the rule "All" are our target output files.)
+(Note that input files of the rule "All" are our target image files.)

-2. Snakemake looks for profile configuration file `config.yml` in the given path `profiles/slurm/`.
+2. Snakemake looks for a profile configuration file `config.yml` in the given path `profiles/slurm/`.
 The profile tells Snakemake to submit the jobs to Slurm and to request specific resources (cpus, memory, runtime, etc.).
 The resources are specified for each rule individually.

 3. The option `--software-deployment-method` tells Snakemake to create the environments in which the rules are run using apptainer and conda.